alexfrom0815/Online-3D-BPP-PCT/README.md

 You can download the prepared dataset from [here](https://drive.google.com/drive/folders/1QLaLLnpVySt_nNv0c6YetriHh0Ni-yXY?usp=sharing).
 The dataset consists of 3000 randomly generated trajectories, each with 150 items.
 The item is a vector of length 3 or 4, the first three numbers of the item represent the size of the item, the fourth number (if any) represents the density of the item.

+### Model
+We provide [pretrained models](https://drive.google.com/drive/folders/14PC3aVGiYZU5AaGdNM9YOVdp8pPiZ3fe?usp=sharing) trained using the EMS scheme in a discrete environment, where the bin size is (10,10,10) and item size range from 1 to 5.

 ### Training